greghendershott/frog/example/_src/posts/2012-01-01-a-blog-post.md

 Here is an example blog post.

-Everything after this is "after the break".
-On index pages and Atom feeds, it will become "Continue reading...".
+Everything after this paragraph "after the break".
+On index pages and Atom feeds, it will become "Continue reading...", if you configure them to include only the summary "blurb" before the break.

 <!-- more -->